Skip to main content

 Workflow

-The refund then follows the normal invoice lifecycle (Draft → To pay → Paid → Canceled).
-Its amount reduces the supplier debt that was originally created by the source bill.
+The refund then follows the normal invoice lifecycle (Draft → To pay → Paid, and can be Canceled).
+Its amount offsets, on the supplier's balance, the purchase originally recorded by the source bill.
+When Inventory is used, the refund is tied to a return shipment type, so it can ship the returned goods back out of stock.

 Choosing the right mechanism